Social Studies Department Chair

 I grew up in Wheeling, IL (35 minutes northwest of the city).
 Upon graduating from Wheeling High School, I attended the University of Illinois in Champaign-Urbana.
 After switching majors several times (chemistry and math), I finally realized that my true interests were in the social sciences.
 I graduated with a major in History and a minor in Secondary Education.
 In addition to my BA in history, I also received an MA in Reading Education from Concordia University.
 I was fortunate to find a job out of college at Rickover Naval Academy, a small CPS high school on the north side of the city (inside Senn High School).
 While there, I taught numerous classes including World Studies, Early American History, Contemporary American History, AP United States History (APUSH), Sociology, Government, and Consumer Economics.
 During my tenure at Rickover, I also coached soccer and basketball, led trips to Italy and Greece, and served as the Social Science Department Chair.
 After six years at RNA, I decided to make a career move and join the Social Science department at Walter Payton College Prep.
 I'm excited to start my sixth year at WPCP where I will be teaching Advanced Placement United States History and Honors Sociology.
 In addition, this will be my third 5th year serving as the coach/teacher sponsor of the award winning debate team.

-I am excited to join the Payton Community this year.
+I began teaching U.S.History and AP U.S. Government at Payton in 2017.
+In my second year, I'm excited to also teach a competency-based action civics course.
 I am originally from Rocky Point, North Carolina; a rural town in the southeastern portion of the state.
-I attended Davidson college in North Carolina and earned a BA in history (our claim to fame is 2-time NBA MVP Steph Curry).
+I attended Davidson College in North Carolina and earned a BA in history (our claim to fame is 2-time NBA MVP, Steph Curry).
 After graduating from Davidson, I moved to Chicago and worked for a college access Americorp Program.
-During my time serving I developed a passion for helping prepare students for college and wanted to work with more students.
-As a result, I decided to pursue a Master's Degree in Education at the University of Michigan - Ann Arbor (Go Blue!).
-After graduation, I moved back to Chicago and taught Africana Studies at a small charter school in the Auburn Gresham community prior to Payton.
-In my spare time I love to read, watch tv and movies, play video games, as well as explore Chicago's phenomenal food scene.
+As a result of my Americorp service and previous educational work, I decided to pursue a Master's Degree in Education at the University of Michigan - Ann Arbor (Go Blue!).
+Prior to teaching at Payton, I developed and taught an inquiry-driven Africana Studies course at a small charter school in the Auburn Gresham community of Chicago.
+Some of the things I love to do are learn, watch tv and movies, listen to music, and be imaginative about education and the world in general.